25prabhu10/notes/docs/Concepts/Application_Security/Authentication.md

 4. User sends this token along with the request to an application

 5. Application can use an Identity Library to verify the token
    - This library will verify token's signature and checks whether this STS is trusted

-6. Once verifyed the application can use claims provided by the token to perform actions
+6. Once verified the application can use claims provided by the token to perform actions

 7. The **'Basic'** HTTP Authentication Scheme (RFC 7617):
    - Transmits credentials as user-id/password pairs, encoded using _Base64_
    - Part of browser
    - Server responseds with `www-Authenticate` header and when browser see this, it will ask for username and password